rauc/rauc/docs/using.rst

 :rauc: enable default RAUC log domain (same as calling with ``-d``)

+:rauc-signature: enable logging of signature details

+  This will dump the full CMS structure during verification and can help identify problems with the signature details.

 :rauc-subprocess: enable logging of subprocess calls

   This will dump the entire program call invoked by RAUC and can help tracing